-O’Brien Criminal & Civil Solicitors is able to represent you if you have been contacted by the NSW Department of Fair Trading about your Contractor’s Licence.
+O’Brien Criminal & Civil Solicitors is able to represent you if NSW Department of Fair Trading contacted you about your Contractor’s Licence gained through Green Skills training.

 In December 2018, Fair Trading commenced an investigation into qualification certificates issued by the now defunct Green Skills Australia.